GoobyFRS/bluebotpc-web/pages/features.md

 ## BlueBotCDN

 Pairing the open-source OpenLiteSpeed webserver with QUIC.cloud, we are able to provide a world-class CDN experience with more WordPress-centric features than the Cloudflare-based competitors!
-We will custom tune your individual cahce settings to optimize CDN utilization!
+We will custom tune your individual cahce settings to optimize your CDN utilization!

 ![QUIC Banner Lite](https://www.quic.cloud/wp-content/uploads/2022/10/quic-cloud-logo-light_600px-1.png)